Travel on Point(s)

 This ToP Guide walks through the ins and outs of Hilton free night rewards certificates, which offer incredible value.

-It's no secret that all of us in the ToP team are big fans of Hilton Free Night Rewards certificates.
+It's no secret that all of us in the ToP team are big fans of Hilton Free Night certificates (FNC).
 These certificates are valid for a one-night standard room stay at nearly any Hilton hotel.
 These include some incredible properties across Hilton's brands, like Waldorf Astoria, Conrad, and LXR.
-In this ToP Guide, we cover how to earn Hilton certificates, the rules for redeeming certificates, and how to use them.
+In this Hilton free night certificates guide we cover how to earn Hilton certificates, the rules for redeeming certificates, and how to use them.
 As always, we include a couple of tips to help you get the most out of your certificates.

-Hilton Free Night Rewards certificates can be redeemed for a one-night stay at nearly any Hilton property, subject to availability.
+The first thing we should tackle in this Hilton free night certificates guide is what exactly they are.
+Hilton FNCs can be redeemed for a one-night stay at nearly any Hilton property, subject to availability.
 Certificates can only be used for rooms available to be booked at the “standard room” rate for award bookings.
 This makes it easy to check availability, since if a room is available at the standard rate, it means it's available for Free Night Rewards purposes.

 Until a couple of years ago, certificates were only valid for weekend stays.
 During the covid-19 pandemic, Hilton made these certificates redeemable any day of the week.
-Hilton recently made this change permanent, much to our joy.
+Hilton decided to make this change permanent a little while later, much to our joy.

 You can redeem Hilton certificates at almost any Hilton property, including the Waldorf Astoria Los Cabos Pedregal, where rates typically cost over $1,200.